toholdaquill/toholdaquill.github.io/95theses/thesis-3.md

 How easy to sabotage your life--or make it unavailable to you!
 We need only look at JTRIG's operations to see where this is headed.

-Our virtual selves are more real than the sacks of meat that walk the streets, and our cyborg connection to the world group mind--your pocket supercomputer--is owned and controlled, not by you, the human attached to it, but by powerful people who wish to control you.
+Our virtual selves are more real than the sacks of meat that walk the streets, and our cyborg connection to the world group mind--your pocket supercomputer cum personal tracking device--is owned and controlled, not by you, the human attached to it, but by powerful people who wish to control you.

 At what point does the cyborg cross over and become more machine than human?
 At what point do we declare human liberty dead, and gong in the dawn of neverending totalitarian dictatorship by the secret police?